10 pairs of lightweight hiking shoes that you'll want to wear to the fullest [less than 500g per shoe]

 - Comparison test: We compared the recommended trekking shoes from mountaineering shop staff

-Reference: A summary of general features by type of shoe
+Reference: Summary of general characteristics of different shoe types

-Even if the same hiking shoes are low-cut models, the following features are similar to those of running and trail running shoes, and the emphasis is placed on lighter and more flexible walking.
+Even if they are the same hiking shoes, if they are low-cut models, the characteristics in item *2 will be closer to those of running/trail running shoes, and a lighter and more free-flowing foot movement will be emphasized